cathydutton/cathydutton.github.io/_drafts/2017-03-15-Jekyll-Gulp-and-Github.md

 date:   2017-03-15
 ---

+Gt hub now has HTTPS pages so no need for Cloadfare ir the likes of.

 IF YOU REMOVE THE TIMESTAMP THE NEW PROCESS WORKS SO YOU CAN FINNISH THIS, make timestamp work in inject file!

 I spend a ridiculous amount of time updating my personal website and blog....